Ex-CEO says Olympus money trail still hides secrets

 LONDON The former chief executive of Japan's embattled Olympus said on Tuesday the company's partners should come under close scrutiny after the camera and endoscope maker admitted it hid securities investment losses for two decades.

-Michael Woodford, who was fired on October 14 after persistently asking why the company had spent around $1.3 billion (807.8 million pound) on obscure fees and acquisitions, said questions remained to be answered about the money trail.
+Michael Woodford, who was fired on October 14 after persistently asking why the company had spent around $1.3 billion on obscure fees and acquisitions, said questions remained to be answered about the money trail.

 "You need forensic accountants going in there to find out where the money has gone, who has worked with Olympus, who has cooperated with Olympus, who has received fees from Olympus," he told Reuters Insider.